George Floyd, a Central Park 911 Call, and All the Places Without Cameras: Being Our Brother’s Keeper

 This time, one Minneapolis police officer knelt on the neck of a black man until he could no longer breathe.

 The man’s name was George Floyd and his hushed and desperate “I can’t breathe!” reminded many of us of Eric Garner, both in the words and the situation.
-And, in both cases, their cries did not stop the officers and ultimately, their deaths.
+And, in both cases, their cries did not stop the officers and neither did they stop their deaths.

-Onlookers reacted differently than the fired offices, many pleading for the officer to get up.
+Onlookers reacted differently than the fired officers, many pleading for the officer to get up.
 As one Washington Post article explains,

 “Witnesses begged the white officer to take his knee off the man’s neck.
 ‘You’re going to just sit there with your knee on his neck?’ one bystander said on the video….